cremedigital/markdownshares/hotstar_malaysia.md

 Note!
 Send the CUID as a string even if it is a number.
 Do so enclosing it in quotation marks.

 Associate all current user web events to distinct ID 663274

-## Facebook Pixel

-Best is to use the Disney existing pixel, but we can provide indahash pixel also if needed.
-`Pixel ID: 1410048749070946`